-The Bank of America cash back rewards are worth 1 cent.
+The Bank of America cash back rewards are worth 1.0 cents.
 So your chosen 3 percent cash back category earns three cents per dollar, up to the spending cap.
 If you need a longer 0 percent APR promotional period and want to earn cash back for travel purchases, then this card may be the most rewarding match.

 The Bank of America® Customized Cash Rewards credit card last updated on August 14, 2023.